 |The most commonly used dried chile in Mexico, the Ancho Chile is actually a dried Poblano pepper.
 Poblano translates to “people chile” and is a mild chile native to the Mexican State of Puebla.
 The dried poblano is called chile ancho which translates to “wide chile”.
 Poblanos are from the species C. Annum.

 Ancho peppers are a deep, reddish brown to black in color and the texture is wrinkled.
 They have a mild fruity flavor with undertones of plum, raisin, tobacco and a slight earthy bitterness.
-This is considered a mild heat chile (1,000-2,000 on the Scoville Heat Scale).
+This is considered a medium heat chile (4,000-9,000 on the Scoville Heat Scale).
 This heart shaped dried pepper is about 3” wide and 4” in length and tapers to a point.
 A top quality Ancho should be clean, pilable, untorn and aromatic with a smell that is a bit like prunes.

 The staple chile in authentic Mexican cooking, Anchos are a critical ingredient in red chili, tamales, many moles, enchiladas, salsa, soups and any sauce that may need some extra mild heat.
 You can add them directly to your recipes – sliced, diced or pureed.
 The whole dried pod can be ground in a blender (with or without the seeds, depending on your heat tolerance) or you may want to skip the work and order our popular Ancho Chili Powder or Ancho Flakes instead.
 If you want to impart an authentic Mexican flavor to your food, use our whole pods for flavor.